ema-digital/emad/README.md

   ```

 # Quick Intro
-1. Install all dependencies and `npm link` the emad package so it is globally accessible
+1. Install the package as a global module by running `npm install -g emad` from the command line
 2. Mount remote directory using sshfs.
 3. Set up your config file
 4. Deploy!